 In simple terms, the complex modulus is a measure of the overall stiffness or rigidity of a material and is given by dividing a given stress over a given strain.
 A material that ‘bounces back’ or recovers elastically is assumed to have present some kind of inherent elastic structure.
 If the material is unable to revert to its former condition following the applied deformation, then some permanent or ‘viscous’ deformation has occurred.
 These concepts form the basis of the elastic or storage modulus, which is a measure of the elastically recoverable deformation of the sample, and the viscous or loss modulus, a measure of the permanent deformation in the sample.
 Tan delta is a measure of viscoelastic dominance or dampening within a material and is given by dividing the loss modulus by the storage modulus.
 A tan delta value of one indicates that the viscous modulus is the larger component of the overall complex modulus.
 For a beginner’s guide to storage and loss modulus, check out our video by clicking on this link.

-High Temperature Stability
+High Temperature Rheology and Stability

 An increase in temperature generally tends to accelerate chemical reactions.
 Indeed simply cooking an egg can showcase the degree to which temperature can significantly and irreversibly change a materials handling properties.
 A temperature hysteresis ramp involves increasing the temperature to a set target before coming back down to ambient or a lower target temperature.
 Comparing the up-sweep and down-sweep can give indications of thermal lag, but also repeat measurements can identify the robustness of the material.
 Alternatively, it is possible to simply hold the material at an elevated temperature and look at how its rheological properties change over time.